Were Women at the Last Supper?

-In her 1988 painting entitled ‘the First Supper', Australian artist Susan Dorothea White shows aboriginals and women at the last supper.
+In her 1988 painting entitled ‘the First Supper', Australian artist Susan Dorothea White shows aboriginals and women at the last supper (11).
 She painted it to challenge the acceptance of all men with similar features and instead presents women and foods from different parts of the world.

 Were Women Present at the Last Supper?

 Jesus healed both women and men, girls and boys: Matthew 4:24-25 Matthew 15:30 Mark 1:30-34 Mark 7:24-30 Luke 4:40 Matthew 9:21 Luke 8:40-56 Luke 13:10-17

 Jesus taught in fields and meadows where women and children could study: Matthew 14:14 Luke 9:11 Luke 18 John 6:2

 At the temple, Jesus taught in the Women’s Court, where women could study and learn from him: John 8

-- Jesus commended women for their faith: Luke 7
+Jesus commended women for their faith: Luke 7

-- Jesus accepted ‘many women’ in the capacity of disciples supporting him financially: Luke 8:2-3
+Jesus accepted ‘many women’ in the capacity of disciples supporting him financially: Luke 8:2-3

 Jesus said Mary of Bethany made the right choice to take the posture of a disciple and learn from him: Luke 10:42

 Encouraged women to be honoured more for hearing God’s word and following it than for being mothers: Luke 11:27-28

 Permitted Mary of Bethany to take the role of a prophet and anoint him as king: John 12:1-11

 ‘Many women’ came from Galilee to Jerusalem to care for his needs Matthew 27:55-56 Mark 15:40-41 Luke 23:49 John 19:25

 Women watched him buried Matthew 27:61

 Women went to the tomb to anoint Jesus’s body Matthew 28:1-10, Mark 16:9-20 Luke 24:1-10 John 20:1-18

 Women were among those given the great commission to teach his word (Matthew 28:29-20)

-My novel, Forgotten Followers (from Broken to Bold) depicts women at the last supper.
-As Jesus washes their feet, he explains to them that unless he washes you, you cannot be one of his people (John 13:8).
+These women who were healed and became patrons, supporters, disciples and apostles faithfully followed Jesus and were also at his last supper.
+My novel, Forgotten Followers from Broken to Bold depicts women at the last supper.
+As Jesus washes their feet, he explains to them that unless he washes them, they cannot be one of his people (John 13:8).
 Jesus encouraged women and men to follow him, to be his people.

+I hope this post shows how tradition and art have influenced our interpretation and perception of the last supper as a male-only event.
 Just as we no longer believe the Bible says the sun revolves around the earth, many of us no longer believe the Bible says that only men were called as disciples.
 If we re-examine which beliefs come from tradition and images and which are biblical we may be surprised to find that Jesus calls people of all genders to hear his word and follow it, to teach and preach it, making disciples of all nations.